-A. Meetings of the State Central Committee shall be held at least five (5) times yearly and may be held at any time upon call of the State Chair, or by vote of the Committee, or within ten (10) days of the receipt by the State Chair of a written request signed by not less than twenty (20) members of the Committee and stating the purpose for which such meeting is to be called.
-At the discretion of the Chair, any meeting of the State Central Committee may be held via telephonic, video, or other technological means that provide for a virtual presence for its members and other participants.
-Measures shall be in place to ensure that individuals who participate in the party process are identifiable and are able to participate fully in the process.
-Such virtual presence shall satisfy the requirement for members to be present for purposes of quorums and voting.
+Meetings of the State Central Committee shall be held at least five (5) times yearly and may be held at any time upon call of the State Chair, or by vote of the Committee, or within ten (10) days of the receipt by the State Chair of a written request signed by not less than twenty (20) members of the Committee and stating the purpose for which such meeting is to be called.
 The announcement of the meeting shall contain a statement of the business to come before such meeting and will be sent to all Town Chairs at the same time and in the same manner as it is sent to the members of the Committee.
-Minutes of all meetings of the Committee will be sent by email or regular mail to all members of the Committee and, upon request, to all Town Chairs.
+Minutes of all meetings of this committee will be sent by email or regular mail to all members of this committee and, upon request, to all Town Chairs.